 Although the standard FYS library session is very much a general introduction, we encourage you to collaborate with your FYS librarian in the development of course-integrated library/information literacy goals and objectives for your students.
 We would be happy to discuss options for “FYS-appropriate” assignments or activities related to your overall course theme or topic.
 If you already have something in mind, we would encourage you to share it with us in advance so we can better prepare for students as they come looking for help.
 In addition, we welcome the opportunity to work with your students in a follow-up “library lab,” or even meet with them in small groups outside of class time.

 (616) 395-7790 email@example.com

-After you have contacted Patti, you will receive a confirmation e-mail from one of the reference librarians which will include the day/time and place of your library session.
+After you have contacted Patti, you will receive a confirmation e-mail from one of the Research and Instruction Librarians which will include the day/time and place of your library session.

 Most sessions are done in either the Library Teaching Lab or the Granberg Room (both are located on the second floor of the library).
 However, in order to accommodate all sessions, some may be conducted in another lab on campus if there are overlapping date requests.

 Plan to schedule the session during one of your regular class periods (note: it will take the full 50 minutes)

 - It should be held early in the semester.
 Due to the introductory nature of the library session, having it right away in September is ideal.

 - Reserve your session by the end of July to ensure it gets booked on the day you want